What students are eligible to register for iNaCA summer school?

 What computer skills will my student need to participate in iNaCA Summer School?

 Students who are familiar with Connexus®, Connections Academy’s education management system are well-prepared to participate in iNaCA Summer School.
-Students who have never been enrolled in a Connections Academy school will need to know how to use the Internet, will need basic familiarity with Microsoft Office or similar programs, will need to become familiar with Connexus, and will need to be comfortable with overall computer use.
+If the student has never been enrolled in a Connections Academy school, he or she will need to know how to use the Internet, will need basic familiarity with Microsoft Office or similar programs, will need to become familiar with Connexus, and will need to be comfortable with overall computer use.

 Upon registration for a course, students will be given login information and basic instructions on the use of Connexus.
 The Help icon within the education management system will also help answer some of the fundamental questions about Connexus.